 Most pedals get their power from a 9 volt supply.
-This is usually a 9 volt battery or an external "wall wart" or multi tap power unit that provides power to a number of pedals at the same time.
+This is either a 9 volt battery, or an external "wall wart" or multi tap power unit that provides power to a number of pedals at the same time.

 Usually on the rear of the pedal is a round recessed coaxial jack.
 Marked in the back of the pedal is the proper polarity required for the pedal.

 As you can see most pedals have a "center negative" pin.
 I know of only the first model of the JangleBox that has the power input reversed.
 I think later models corrected this.
 Make sure you use the proper power cable otherwise damage to the pedal may occur.
 Typically there is a protect diode in the pedal to prevent a wrong polarity power supply from damaging the pedal but sometimes the diode falls short of protection depending on the diode.